-The point is that by stepping outside of what is considered the normal thing to do you may find yourself finding better deals, better quality goods and you will also have the added benefit of supporting smaller more locally based business.
+The point is that by stepping outside of what is considered the normal thing to do you may find yourself finding better deals, better quality goods and you will also have the added benefit of supporting smaller more locally-based businesses.
 You can create a shopping route and bulk shop (where possible) once a month or so, or if it’s on a route you tread daily just pop in when you need stuff.

-After all this is how people used to shop until the big box supermarket came into existence and it helped harbour a sense of community amongst everyone.
+After all, this is how people used to shop until the big box supermarket came into existence and it helped harbor a sense of community amongst everyone.